-The average person who is moderately active during the daytime breathes about 20,000 liters of air every day.
+The average person breathes about 20,000 liters of air every day.
 There are particles in the air you breathe that could be harmful.
-Particles, such as dust and soot, mold, fungi, bacteria, and viruses, land on airway and alveolar surfaces.
-The respiratory system has defense mechanisms to clean and protect itself.
+Particles, such as dust, soot, mold, bacteria, and viruses, land on airway and alveolar surfaces.
+The respiratory system has defense mechanisms to clean and protect itself:

 - The nose acts as a filter cleaning out bigger particles.